 This online Food Safety course is designed to provide individuals that handle open food the essential knowledge and understanding of good Food Safety Practice.
-The aim of this training course is to provide candidates with a fundamental knowledge of food hygiene and to enable them to apply this knowledge to essential practical skills in order to prevent food poisoning.
+This training course aims to provide candidates with a fundamental knowledge of food hygiene and to enable them to apply this knowledge to essential practical skills to prevent food poisoning.

 100 in stock